positive-vibezz1/clicker-game/README.md

 - another button
 - and i might work on a passive income system

-altho im not sure how i would work in the passive incomve system, ig maybe i can count the clock.tick and for every tick add 1, im not sure idk
+altho im not sure how i would work in the passive incomve system, maybe i can count the clock.tick and for every tick add 1, im not sure idk